pandammonium/plugin-readme-parser/readme.txt

 The download link has an additional `<div>` around it with a `class` of `np-download-link`.

-Each of these `div`'s can therefore be styled using your theme stylesheet.
+Each of these `div`s can therefore be styled using your theme stylesheet.

 == Changelog ==